naren54783/pge-mrad/README.md

 Description:

-	The Station Processing API is a Hapi.js-based application designed to process and manage station data.
+	The Station Processing API is a Node.js and Hapi.js-based application designed to process and manage station data.
 	It provides RESTful endpoints to interact with station information, allowing data processing, transformation, and uploading of station data to AWS S3.
+	You can run this API on your local machine.
 The API uses AWS services like S3 to store processed data, and the application is designed for easy deployment and testing.

 Features: